samidukushalaya/Qt-Student_Teacher_Manager/README.md

 - click the LMS pro file
 - In Qt creator -> Build & Run -> select Desktop Qt 6.9.2 MinGW 64-bit or latest version  Build
-- To setup the sqlite DB
-    - Open  Qt -> Edit
-    - in LMS -> Headers -> hod.h
-    - in hod.h -> line 29 set current path of the Stu.DB    (it will be the repo clone path..)
 - Now press ctrl + R or cick run